Full transcript below:

 All right, thank you, Ann.

 That does look like all the time that we have for questions for today.
 I’d like to thank Dr. Frestedt, Christoper, and Ann.
 Qmed appreciates your time and expertise on today’s topic.
-And I’d like to thank our sponsor, Arena Solutions, as well as everyone in the audience.
+And I’d like to thank our sponsor, Arena, as well as everyone in the audience.
 We appreciate your attention and participation.

 Within the next 24 hours, you’ll receive a personalized follow-up email with details and a link to today’s presentation on-demand.
 Please feel free to invite your colleagues and peers who may not have been available to attend today’s event.